luxexistentia/custom_torch_module/README.md

 But also you can use it and contribute as you want under MIT License.

 Let me know if there is any bug, error or idea!

+Idea List
+-
+1. To add wandb compatibility
+2. To add Visualize function for evaluation for test images